 If all else fails, the best way to survive winter in Canada is to book a trip down south.
-Make your friends jealous with posts of having a drink by the pool or a beach, while they’re freezing their asses off.
+Make your friends jealous with posts of having a drink by the pool or on a beach while they’re freezing their asses off.
 Make a point of pointing it out too.
-Bonus points if there is a bad snowstorm at home while you’re away.
-Good test for your friendship.
+Bonus points if there is a terrible snowstorm at home while you’re away.
+It’s a good test for your friendship.

 While we don’t get great deals to European destinations for a weekend getaway, we get decent deals for all-inclusive vacations to sunny, hot Caribbean destinations.
 There is no better way to make the winter go faster than a week in the tropics.
 Trust me.